Tuesday, July 8, 2014

 Thursday, June 19, 2014

 We had attracted a few young men who were willing to move to the rural areas and had tried to put them under Norman’s tutelage, but Norman was not a teacher of teachers.
 What I had to teach them was really too advanced.
 My skills were in biblical exposition not in the basics of rural congregational life.
 It was hard to find teachers for the rural areas.
 Realistically, you have to wonder “why” someone would want to leave the comfort of urban living and relocate to the most basic of living conditions.
 Felix had made many overtures about ministering in the rural areas, but was unreliable to even stick around overnight as his life was in Harare.
-[See 87 — “But You Were Invited?”
+[87 — “But, I repeat-- you were Invited!”]

 From time to time, I had held week-long “schools of ministry” for young men who had already been identified by their pastors as leadership material.
 I knew from previous conversations with Tom Deuschle that he was somewhat interested in the growth of the rural church, especially if it were under the purview of Rhema.
 He was not personally interested in rural ministry, nor ministry to black Africans in general.
 However, he did want to be perceived as a mover and shaker in Zimbabwean ministry.
 His ministry focused on the prosperous white community.
 But, it was hard to explain to his financial backers in America how ministry in Africa would be only to white faces!
 It occurred to me that Tom would be eager to validate himself to his supporters by participating in an effort to organize an ongoing school of ministry for African leaders.
 This school would train pastors and pastoral candidates and equip them to serve Zimbabwe and the surrounding nations of Malawi, Mozambique, Zambia and Botswana.
 This would differentiate him from prosperous mostly-white Rhema-Johannesburg which considered Rhema-Harare a subsidiary.

 Once I had my strength back, we drove to Harare with the express purpose of proposing to Tom that we somehow align our efforts.
 Now, this was long before we had experienced Tom’s duplicitous nature.
-Yes, we had some uncomfortable encounters with him that I recounted previously [see 96 — “Those Polymorph Thingies”].
+Yes, we had some uncomfortable encounters with him that I recounted previously [96 — “Those Polymorph Thingies”].
 But, we were still naive when it came to working with others.
-We gave everyone the benefit of the doubt, assuming that other Christians really did sincerely care about “reaching the unreached” more than polishing their own resumes.
+We gave everyone the benefit of the doubt, assuming that other Christians really did sincerely care about “reaching the unreached” more than enhancing their own resumes and bank accounts.

 SEBI, as it was known, was a campus in the Highfield township of Harare.
 Highfield was a high-density township that bordered the industrial area and had housed the Africans who had labored in the medium and heavy industries of the former Rhodesia.
 It was close to Harare’s city-centre and had a fully-developed road and utility network.
 Before independence in 1980, it had been the only place in the city where Africans could own property.
 The campus consisted of cement buildings with tin roofing which circled a large open area: a two-story dormitory that could house up to forty, a block of five classrooms and office, five one-room apartments for faculty, a kitchen/cafeteria and a toilet/shower facility.

 Pegi and I had visited SEBI several times before.
-We borrowed their projector and films before we obtained our own.
-We also rented their tent for our Wedza campaign.
+We had borrowed their projector and films before we obtained our own.
+We also had rented their tent for our Wedza campaign.
 In addition, several of the staff had assisted us in Wedza.
 The A.E.F. which owned and ran SEBI was an African-led pentecostal denomination.
-Started by missionaries, the church leadership and properties were turned over to its membership with the retirement of the missionaries.
-It was a tiny denomination that composed a handful of churches and the once thriving bible school had only four or five students.
+Started by American missionaries, the church leadership and properties were turned over to its membership with the retirement of the missionaries.
+The American missionaries and their money disappeared with the end of white-minority rule and the beginning of independent Zimbabwe.
+A half-dozen Africans led a tiny black denomination that composed a handful of churches.
+The once thriving bible school had only four or five students.
 The campus was not in good repair.
 AEF did not have the funding to keep it going.
 The buildings had leaky roofs, needed some repairs to the plumbing and a coat of paint.
 Most of all, they needed students!

 Tom proposed creating a “school of ministry” that would draw upon the populations of Zimbabwe and neighboring countries except for South Africa.
 1985 apartheid South Africa was a whole different story and was outside Zimbabwe’s sphere of influence.
 For Tom and other missionaries, South Africa was a major source of funding.
 Eventually, Tom would solicit Rhema-Johannesburg for R1000 (US$500 in 1985) to finance the rehab of the school.